jibrelnetwork/jibrel-contracts-jsapi/README.md

   * rpcaddr: RPC address of Ethereum node to connect on
   * rpcport: RPC port of Ethereum node to connect on
   * contractAddress: Contract address
   * ssl: (optional) Defines using of ssl for connection or not

-### `ERC20Validatable` API

-#### contracts.erc20Validatable.isReceivingAllowed(props)

-Returns Promise that will be resolved with the isReceivingAllowed flag.

-##### props

-  * rpcaddr: RPC address of Ethereum node to connect on
-  * rpcport: RPC port of Ethereum node to connect on
-  * contractAddress: Contract address
-  * privateKey: Private key (64 hex symbols, without '0x' prefix)
-  * account: Account address
-  * value: Transaction value
-  * ssl: (optional) Defines using of ssl for connection or not

-#### contracts.erc20Validatable.isSpendingAllowed(props)

-Returns Promise that will be resolved with the isSpendingAllowed flag.

-##### props

-  * rpcaddr: RPC address of Ethereum node to connect on
-  * rpcport: RPC port of Ethereum node to connect on
-  * contractAddress: Contract address
-  * privateKey: Private key (64 hex symbols, without '0x' prefix)
-  * account: Account address
-  * value: Transaction value
-  * ssl: (optional) Defines using of ssl for connection or not

-#### contracts.erc20Validatable.isTransferAllowed(props)

-Returns Promise that will be resolved with the isTransferAllowed flag.

-##### props

-  * rpcaddr: RPC address of Ethereum node to connect on
-  * rpcport: RPC port of Ethereum node to connect on
-  * contractAddress: Contract address
-  * privateKey: Private key (64 hex symbols, without '0x' prefix)
-  * from: Sender address
-  * spender: Spender address
-  * value: Transaction value
-  * ssl: (optional) Defines using of ssl for connection or not

-#### contracts.erc20Validatable.isApproveAllowed(props)

-Returns Promise that will be resolved with the isApproveAllowed flag.

-##### props

-  * rpcaddr: RPC address of Ethereum node to connect on
-  * rpcport: RPC port of Ethereum node to connect on
-  * contractAddress: Contract address
-  * privateKey: Private key (64 hex symbols, without '0x' prefix)
-  * from: Sender address
-  * to: Receiver address
-  * value: Transaction value
-  * ssl: (optional) Defines using of ssl for connection or not

-#### contracts.erc20Validatable.isApprovedSpendingAllowed(props)

-Returns Promise that will be resolved with the isApprovedSpendingAllowed flag.

-##### props

-  * rpcaddr: RPC address of Ethereum node to connect on
-  * rpcport: RPC port of Ethereum node to connect on
-  * contractAddress: Contract address
-  * privateKey: Private key (64 hex symbols, without '0x' prefix)
-  * from: Sender address
-  * to: Receiver address
-  * value: Transaction value
-  * ssl: (optional) Defines using of ssl for connection or not

-#### contracts.erc20Validatable.isTransferFromAllowed(props)

-Returns Promise that will be resolved with the isTransferFromAllowed flag.

-##### props

-  * rpcaddr: RPC address of Ethereum node to connect on
-  * rpcport: RPC port of Ethereum node to connect on
-  * contractAddress: Contract address
-  * privateKey: Private key (64 hex symbols, without '0x' prefix)
-  * spender: Spender address
-  * from: Sender address
-  * to: Receiver address
-  * value: Transaction value
-  * ssl: (optional) Defines using of ssl for connection or not

-#### contracts.erc20Validatable.estimateGas(props)

-Returns Promise that will be resolved with estimate gas value.

-##### props

-  * rpcaddr: RPC address of Ethereum node to connect on
-  * rpcport: RPC port of Ethereum node to connect on
-  * contractAddress: Contract address
-  * privateKey: Private key (64 hex symbols, without '0x' prefix)
-  * method: Method name
-  * args: Method arguments
-  * ssl: (optional) Defines using of ssl for connection or not

 ### getAddressFromPrivateKey(privateKey)